Rava VPN

 Do not wait until you land in China.
 Install it at home, sign in, and make sure it already works on the devices you will actually carry.

-Test it on hotel Wi‑Fi and mobile data
+Test hotel-style Wi‑Fi and mobile data

 A VPN that only works in one perfect setup is not much help when you are moving between airport Wi‑Fi, hotel Wi‑Fi, roaming, or an eSIM.

-Bring it on both phone and laptop
+Bring both phone and laptop

 Most travelers do not use just one device.
 Having your phone and laptop ready saves a lot of stress once the trip starts.

-A short trial is enough for a travel check
+Use the trial like a travel check

 For travel use, a 3-day trial is usually enough to test setup, logins, switching networks, and the apps you care about most.